 Java – Brief History

-Java was created in 1991 by James Gosling of Sun Microsystems.
-Sun Microsystems wrote software for many different devices, and re-compiling or restructuring code to run on various CPU architectures became time-consuming.
+In 1991, James Gosling of Sun Microsystems created Java.
+Sun Microsystems wrote software for many different devices.
+Eventually, re-compiling or restructuring code to run on various CPU architectures became too time-consuming.

 Fun Fact: The founding team had a hard time thinking of a good name for their project, and while out for coffee, decided to name the language after their coffee.

 Java is a general-purpose programming language that allows developers to run code on any device.
-Code is compiled into Java-specific byte code, then the Java Virtual Machine (JVM) converts that byte code into machine compatible code.
-When code is compiled in this way, Java becomes completely cross-platform, which is a major contributing factor to Java’s success.
+It compiles code into Java-specific byte code, then the Java Virtual Machine (JVM) converts that byte code into machine compatible code.
+Because it compiles code in this way, Java becomes completely cross-platform.
+This is a major contributing factor to Java’s success.

 Java rose quickly to fame and adoption mostly due to its cross-platform nature and object-oriented programming (OOP) pattern.
 OOP was and remains popular due to the ability to reuse code and think about entities within a program as hierarchies of types.
-Java is a king of the OOP design pattern, and requires that everything in the program be a class, even the main function!
+Java is a king of the OOP design pattern.
+It requires that everything in the program be a class, even the main function!

 - Optional semi-colon line endings